csi-covid19/csi-covid19.github.io/Today/4-22-today.md

 [link](/CUNY/4-21-CUNY-reads-budget.pdf) CUNY's review of the current State and City Budget position

-[link](/CCFS/4-21-right-now) The Chancellory wants answers in a "Call to Action"
+[no link available]() The Chancellory wants answers in a "Call to Action"

 "Presidents shall inform the Executive Vice President and University Provost of their intent to leverage this training opportunity for their faculty and commitment to contribute to the overall goals of this ambitious initiative.
 Alternatively, presidents will submit their own plan to provide professional development to their campus faculty.
 Responses are due by April 20, 2020."